kaushalmodi/ox-hugo/test/site/content/posts/details-and-summary.md

 ### Only summary, no details {#only-summary-no-details}

-If the summary divider is the last string in this special block, it will mean that this `<details>` element has only the _summary_ and no _details_.
-In that case too, the browser will still render the collapsing triangle.
-But nothing will show up when you uncollapse it.. _as there no details_.
+In this case where only the "summary" exists, the browser will still render the collapsing triangle.
+But nothing will show up when you uncollapse it.. _as there are no details_.

 <details><summary>Here is the **summary**.